 - iii.
-The prevalence of racist attitudes and behaviours and the measures for addressing such attitudes/ behaviours - iv.
-The assessment of vulnerability including the Rule 35 process and Adults at Risk policy - v.
-The incidence and management of self-harm and food refusal - vi.
-The control of drug availability and drug use. - vii.
-Clinical care issues causing or contributing to mistreatment - viii.
-The extent and suitability of specialist mental health provision - ix.
-The use of control and restraint techniques, including pain compliance - x.
-Response to bullying and intimidation - 7.
-I am satisfied that NAO may have played a direct and significant role in relation to the matters this Inquiry will investigate.
+The assessment of vulnerability including the Rule 35 process and Adults at Risk policy - iv.
+The incidence and management of self-harm and food refusal - v.
+Clinical care issues causing or contributing to mistreatment - vi.
+The extent and suitability of specialist mental health provision - I am satisfied that DS may have played a direct and significant role in relation to the matters this Inquiry will investigate.